-Do not include employees listed in Part V-A of Form 990 or in Part IV сацтох of Form 990-EZ (List of Officers,
+Do not include employees listed in Part V-A of Form 990 or in Part IV DAUTION of Form 990-EZ (List of Current

-Directors, Trustees, and Key Employees).
+Officers, Directors, Trustees, and Key Employees).
 Also do not include key employees in table one.

-In columns (c) through (e), show all cash and noncash forms of compensation for each listed employee whether paid currently or deferred.
-The organization may also provide an attachment to explain the entire year 2005 compensation package for any person listed in Part I.
+In columns (c) through (e), show all cash and noncash forms of compensation for each listed non-key employee whether paid currently or deferred.
+For purposes of reporting all amounts in columns (c) through (e), either use the organization's tax year, or the calendar year ending within such tax year.

+The organization also may provide an attachment to explain the entire year 2006 compensation package for any person listed in Part I.